unicornsasfuel/whetstone/README.md

 Help finding AU locations can be found here: https://support.apple.com/en-us/HT201532

+Since making macOS plugins that do not trigger Gatekeeper requires paying Apple for a developer license and I am not profiting from this software, this plugin will trigger Gatekeeper.
+Right click the plugin after placing it in the correct directory, and select "Open With".
+Choose any application you like, even one that won't open it properly, and open it.
+This creates an exception for the plugin and allows you to use it.

 # Building
 This project is coded in Faust, so it can be built into any of the outputs Faust is capable of.
 A JUCE project is also provided, for building with Projucer.